robot670/Anirudh_BlueStamp_Portfolio/index.md

 **Description**

 I chose the retro arcade as my starter project because it allows me to play classic games like Tetris using a simple display and arcade-style buttons.
 The purpose of this project was to help me master soldering various components, such as a display, buttons, a power switch, and wires.
-To build it, I first started by soldering the various components of my project on my board, and then screwing a case to finish it off.
+To build it, I first started by soldering the various components of my project on my board and then screwing a case to finish it off.

 **Challenges**

 One of the main challenges of building my retro arcade starter project was the very small spaces between the pins I needed to solder, meaning that small mistakes could ruin the whole project and would be very difficult to fix.
 To solve this project, I practiced with multiple pin strips to make my soldering consistent enough to prevent any mistakes.
 This alllowed me to have perfect solders for my whole starter project.

 **Next Steps**

 My next step is for me to start on my intensive project and to work towards my first milestone.
 - Build the hardware of the robotic arm